Abortion in Wisconsin

 An 1849 law banned the procedure in all cases except when the life of the mother is in danger.
 Abortion opponents often cited this law.
-However, in 2023, lower level state courts ruled that it only applied to infanticide and not consensual abortions, and in 2025, the Wisconsin Supreme Court entirely struck down the old law.
+In 2023, however, lower-level state courts ruled that it only applied to infanticide and not consensual abortions, and in 2025, the Wisconsin Supreme Court entirely struck down the old law.

 In a 2014 poll by the Pew Research Center, 53% of Wisconsin adults said that abortion should be legal in all or most cases, and 45% said it should be illegal in all or most cases.

 The 2023 American Values Atlas reported that, in their most recent survey, 66% of Wisconsinites said that abortion should be legal in all or most cases.

-The Center for Reproductive Rights has labeled the state as hostile towards abortion rights, citing concerns such as the 20-week ban, telemedicine ban, TRAP requirements, admitting privileges requirement, transfer agreement requirement, reporting requirement, parental consent required, mandatory counseling, mandatory ultrasound, and waiting period requirements.
+The Center for Reproductive Rights has labeled the state as hostile towards abortion rights, citing concerns such as the 20-week ban, telemedicine ban, as well as TRAP, admitting privileges, transfer agreement, reporting, parental consent, mandatory counseling, mandatory ultrasound, and waiting period requirements.

 History

 Legislative history

 Scott Walker talking in April 2012 during recall efforts.
 Walker's recall election was set for June 5, and his Equal Pay repeal and other recent legislative actions on abortion and abstinence-only sex education have added fuel to his Democratic opponents' fire.
 Regardless, he was still polling ahead of both of his main Democratic challengers.

-In 1849, the state legislature passed a law that criminalized abortion, making it a felony for a doctor to perform an abortion on a woman, no matter the circumstances of her pregnancy including pregnancy as a result of rape or incest, unless the pregnancy endangers the life of the mother:
+In 1849, the state legislature passed a law that criminalized abortion, making it a felony for a doctor to perform an abortion on a woman regardless of the circumstances of her pregnancy.
+This included pregnancies resulting from rape or incest, unless the pregnancy endangered the life of the mother:

 Every person who shall administer to any woman pregnant with a quick child, any medicine, drug, or substance whatever, or shall use or employ any instrument or other means, with intent thereby to destroy such child, unless the same shall have been necessary to preserve the life of such mother, or shall have been advised by two physicians to be necessary for such purpose, shall, in case the death of such child or of such mother be hereby produced, be deemed guilty of manslaughter in the second degree.

-In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.